adrianpriza-ai/elsnime/README.md

 - **Quality Switching**: Select from the best-available HLS variant streams, or let the player auto-adjust based on bandwidth.
 - **Custom Gestures**: Double-tap the left/right halves of the player to step forward/backward 10 seconds with a clean seek indicator.
 Single-tap to play/pause with quick-press cancellation support.
 - **Orientation Control**: Enter landscape full-screen seamlessly on rotation (specifically optimized for mobile devices).
-- **Proactive Buffering Stop**: Playback, buffering, and background tasks are immediately destroyed when transitioning out of the player screen to prevent unwanted background data usage.
+- **Proactive Buffering Stop**: Playback, buffering, and background tasks stop immediately when leaving the player screen to prevent unwanted background data usage.

 ### History and Resume Playback
 - **Automatic Watch Tracking**: Saves episode-specific playback position, duration, and thumbnail data locally.